top of page

 Now assume two rental strategies are possible.
 The first is a long-term let aimed at stable occupancy over a full year.
 The second is a flexible short-stay model designed to capture stronger seasonal rates, with professional management in place to handle bookings, cleaning, guest communication and maintenance.

-That is a respectable figure for a premium residential asset in a desirable coastal market, but gross yield only tells part of the story.
+That is a respectable figure for a premium residential asset in a desirable coastal market.
+For comparison, the average rental yield in Cyprus is significantly higher than most Western European markets: roughly 5.4% for apartments versus 3% to 4% in Greece or Portugal.
+But gross yield only tells part of the story.
 Investors who rely on gross figures alone usually end up misreading performance.

 Gross yield looks clean.
 Net yield is where the case becomes credible

-For many investors, that is the more relevant figure.
+For many investors, the net figure of approximately 4.4% is the more relevant number.
 It is not inflated, and it reflects a property being run properly rather than cheaply.
 A lower-quality building may appear less expensive to operate in the short term, but over time poor maintenance, weaker tenant demand and pricing pressure can erode returns far more severely.

 Short-stay income can outperform, but only with the right execution